xlsft/smartshell-sdk/src/graphql/readme.md

 # New module creation

+> [!TIP]
-> NOTE: Use Postman, [official GraphQl playground](https://auth-user-backend.smartshell.gg/graphql-playground) or [official API Docs](https://apidoc.smartshell.gg), they help to identify what data types and fields you need to use
+> Use Postman, [official GraphQl playground](https://auth-user-backend.smartshell.gg/graphql-playground) or [official API Docs](https://apidoc.smartshell.gg), they help to identify what data types and fields you need to use

 ### Add new file to this directory